AnneBerberBakermans/Data-science-portfolio/portfolio.md

 The biggest takeaway was that data science isn’t just about making predictions.It’s about making fair and meaningful decisions.
 This assignment made it clear that when working with real-world data, we have to think about how our models impact people and ensure that our insights are responsible and useful across different contexts.

-# Apply visualization and predictive models to help generate actionable insight
+# 3.Apply visualization and predictive models to help generate actionable insight

 Using Visuals and Models to Understand Food Insecurity For our Introduction to Data Science class, I worked on a homework assignment analyzing food scarcity data.
 Some communities in the U.S. struggle to get healthy and affordable food because they live far from supermarkets or grocery stores.
 This limited access can make it difficult for people to maintain a balanced diet.
 There are many ways to measure food store access and define areas that lack these resources.
 In our assignment, we focused on one specific measure—how far people had to travel to reach a supermarket.